rickwangtw/LineNotificationSupport/README.md

 * Only the last messages are being shown?
 * You're not being notified when there is a LINE call?
+* You can only reply to a message but cannot start a conversation?

 This is the app for you!